Bio: Ken Isaacs

 Vice President, Programs and Government Relations, Samaritan’s Purse

 As vice president of programs and government relations, Ken Isaacs oversees all international relief projects for Samaritan's Purse.

-Isaacs has more than 29 years experience working in the relief and development communities, and his work has taken him to 120 countries.
+Isaacs has more than 34 years of experience working in the relief and development communities, and his work has taken him to 120 countries in response to global emergencies resulting from wars, complex crises, famines and natural disasters.
 He has testified multiple times before House and Senate committees and subcommittees, including the Foreign Relations Committee.

 Isaacs has served on the ground in response to foreign disasters and aid projects.
-He has directed major relief operations around the world since 1991, including Samaritan's Purse work in Rwanda during the 1994 genocide.
-Isaacs also coordinated relief efforts after massive earthquakes in China and Haiti, and the devastating cyclones that hit Myanmar and the Philippines.
-In addition, he designed and implemented emergency relief programs in North Korea, Ethiopia, Eritrea, Somalia, Bosnia, Cambodia, Honduras, El Salvador, Kosovo, Turkey and Afghanistan.
+He has directed major relief operations around the world since 1991, including Samaritan's Purse' work in Rwanda during the 1994 genocide.
+Isaacs also coordinated relief efforts in Liberia during the Ebola crisis, following massive earthquakes in China and Haiti, and following the devastating cyclones that hit Myanmar and the Philippines.
+In addition, he designed and implemented emergency relief programs in Ethiopia, Eritrea, Somalia, Bosnia, Cambodia, Honduras, El Salvador, Kosovo, Turkey, Afghanistan, Haiti, Japan and the Philippines.

 Isaacs often speaks at universities, as well as national and international conferences, about complex humanitarian crises with a focus on emergency assistance and disaster relief.
-He and his wife, Carolyn, have two sons, one a Marine officer and the other a humanitarian worker.
+He has two sons with his late wife, Carolyn, one serving as a Marine officer and the other a humanitarian worker.